 What is Hardtack?

 In the 19th century, hardtack was a main source of food for gold prospectors in the California Gold Rush, as well as the Union and Confederate soldiers in the American Civil War.
-In the same way that Canadian pioneers, the Metis people and voyageurs packed smoked game meat or pemmican the lightweight hardtack was perfect travel food.
+Soldiers on both sides hated the biscuits and would find many creative ways to improve the flavor and edibility to be used for breakfast, lunch, dinner, and dessert.

 Making a Traditional Hardtack Recipe

 Wondering how to make hardtack?
-You most likely already have the necessary ingredients to make a traditional hardtack recipe: four to five cups of flour, one cup of water and two teaspoons of salt.
-Once you’ve gotten your ingredients together, follow these simple steps.
+You almost certainly have the necessary ingredients to make a traditional hardtack recipe: four to five cups of flour, one cup of water, and two teaspoons of salt.
+Once you’ve gathered your ingredients together, follow these simple steps.

 How to Make Hardtack

 - Slowly mix the flour into the water in a large mixing bowl.
-The mixture will get very thick, so use a wooden spoon to mix rather than a whisk.
+The mixture will get very thick, so use a wooden spoon instead of a whisk.

-- Knead the dough to make the sure it’s as mixed as possible.
+- Knead the dough by hand to make sure it's thoroughly mixed.